 Wireframes aren’t complete without including icons and images.
 In NinjaMock you have many convenient options at your disposal in order to design your interface to include these visual elements.

-Our embedded icons use the same hand-drawn style as the rest of stencil elements so that your whole design has a uniform look and feel.
+Our embedded icons use the same hand-drawn style as the rest of stencil elements so that your whole wireframe design has a uniform look and feel.

 The embedded icons are vectors.
 You can resize them, and even change the fills and strokes without losing quality.